-“We just had a great team,” Fernandez told journalist Patrick Hickey Jr. in a 2006 interview, when he was honored at the Hawaiian Night held by the Mets’ Class A affiliate, the Brooklyn Cyclones.
+“We just had a great team,” Fernandez told journalist Patrick Hickey Jr. in a 2006 interview, when he was honored at the Hawaiian Night held by the Mets’ Class-A affiliate, the Brooklyn Cyclones.
 “People thought we were cocky because we just beat everyone.
 We just played well as a team.
 I wish that whole team could have stayed together just a little bit longer.
-That would have been nice.”
+That would have been nice.”18

 Fernandez was an All-Star again in 1987, picking up the save for Lee Smith as the NL won 2-0 in 13 innings.
 He finished with only 12 wins, however, and his 3.81 ERA was unusually high for him.
-Again The White Rat’s Cardinals came out ahead in September.
-In 1988, the Mets won the NL East; Fernandez was a hard-luck 12-10 with a 3.03 ERA.
+Again the White Rat’s Cardinals came out ahead in September.
+In 1988 the Mets won the NL East; Fernandez was a hard-luck 12-10 with a 3.03 ERA.
 In the playoffs against the Dodgers, he gave up six runs in four-plus innings in Game Five, and the Mets lost the series.
-That year also featured work with sports hypnotherapist Peter Siegel, who incorporated heavy metal music — which Sid loved — to get him in “The Zone.”
+That year also featured work with sports hypnotherapist Peter Siegel, who incorporated heavy-metal music — which Sid loved — to get him in “The Zone.”19

 Another pair of frustrating second-place finishes for New York followed in 1989 and 1990, though in ’89 Sid put up one of his best years.
 He went 14-5, 2.83, and on July 14 he pitched what might have been the most brilliant game of his career.
 Against the Braves in Atlanta, he struck out 16 (five of them looking) as his big curve was just deadly.
 It turned out to be a flawed gem, though, as Lonnie Smith hit a game-winning homer in the ninth.

 In 1989 the division belonged to the Cubs, with Greg Maddux, Ryne Sandberg, and Rookie of the Year Jerome Walton.
-The 1990 season was another disappointment for Fernandez (9-14, 3.46).
+The 1990 season was another disappointment for Sid (9-14, 3.46).
 Better years from him and Darling might have enabled the Mets to catch the Pirates and Cy Young winner Doug Drabek.
 The 1991 campaign was a washout; a hot smash broke Sid’s wrist in spring training, and he injured his knee after he came back.
-That offseason, Fernandez attended the Duke University clinic and slimmed down markedly.
-He regained his form in ’92, leading “The Worst Team That Money Can Buy” with a record of 14-11, 2.73.
-With a different ballclub, that could have been his long-awaited 20-win season.
+That offseason Fernandez attended the Duke University clinic and slimmed down markedly.20 He regained his form in ’92, leading “The Worst Team That Money Can Buy” with a record of 14-11, 2.73.
+With a different team, that could have been his long-awaited 20-win season.

-After that, though, the injuries started to catch up with Fernandez – he never started more than 19 games in a year again.
-Following the 1993 season, when he again hurt his knee covering first base, he signed a three-year, $9 million contract with the Orioles.
+After that, though, the injuries started to catch up with Sid — he never started more than 19 games in a year again.
+After the 1993 season, when he again hurt his knee covering first base, he signed a three-year, $9 million contract with the Orioles.
 It was clear, though, that his physical problems weren’t allowing him to get anything on the ball.
-Sid had always been a pronounced fly-ball pitcher — indeed, he once had a complete game (September 12, 1993) where the infield did not record a single assist — but now the ball wasn’t staying in the park.
-He allowed a frightening 27 homers in 115 innings in ’94 and nine more in just 28 frames in ’95.
-In July, Baltimore bought Fernandez out for $2 million after a year and a half.
+Sid had always been a pronounced fly-ball pitcher — indeed, he once had a complete game (September 12, 1993) in which the infield did not record a single assist — but now the ball wasn’t staying in the park.
+He allowed a frightening 27 homers in 115 innings in ’94 and nine more in just 28 innings in ’95.
+In July Baltimore bought Fernandez out for $2 million after a year and a half.

-After retirement, among other things, Fernandez served as Honolulu Sports Development Coordinator.
-In 1998, he went with Mayor Jeremy Harris to Japan to speak with baseball executives there about using the proposed sports complex in Kapolei.
-This facility was a pet project of State Senate President Norman Mizuguchi and his old friend, Maui native Wally Yonamine, a member of the Japanese Baseball Hall of Fame.
+After retirement, among other things, Fernandez served as Honolulu sports development coordinator.
+In 1998 he went with Mayor Jeremy Harris to Japan to speak with baseball executives there about using the proposed sports complex in Kapolei.
+This facility was a pet project of State Senate President Norman Mizuguchi and his old friend, Maui native Wally Yonamine, a member of the Japanese Baseball Hall of Fame.21

 Fernandez resumed his easygoing life in Hawaii.
-He continued to enjoy golf, joining the Celebrity Players Tour in 2004.
-He and his wife, Noelani Gillis Fernandez, were married in 1991.
-They had two children.
-They run the Sid Fernandez Foundation, which for many years has awarded college scholarships to seniors from their alma mater, Kaiser High.
+He continued to enjoy golf, joining the Celebrity Players Tour in 2004.24 He and his wife, Noelani Gillis Fernandez, were married in 1991.
+They had two children.25 They run the Sid Fernandez Foundation, which for many years has awarded college scholarships to seniors from their alma mater, Kaiser High.